 The average electric bill has increased quite a bit over the last few years (from $111.67 in 2017 to $117.46 in 2020).
-Based on the numbers, we can predict that average electricity rates will rise in the near future for households across the country.
-While the prices that your electricity provider charges might be high, you can economize.
-It’s possible to reduce the size of your electric bill by making a conscious effort to unplug what you’re not using and picking up other habits that save energy, or by using renewable energy sources.
+Based on the numbers, we can expect that average electricity rates will continue to rise in the near future for households across the country unless you take steps to lower your bill.
+It’s possible to reduce the size of your electric bill by making a conscious effort to unplug what you’re not using, picking up other habits that save energy, or by using renewable energy sources.

 Photo credit: ©iStock.com/peteholyoak, ©iStock.com/stocknroll, ©iStock.com/Prachob Champawong